 Field-hunting tip

-Look in hydrothermal sulfide veins country — that is the host setting where falkmanite typically forms.
+Look in hydrothermal sulfide veins country, the host setting where falkmanite typically forms.
 If you start seeing galena, pyrite, arsenopyrite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, fibrous, massive habit, so train your eye for that shape before scanning the outcrop.